 My friend is getting impatient with her boyfriend, too.
 “I want a commitment from him,” she said.
 “I just need some type of reassurance.”

-She believes she would finally feel 100 percent secure in her relationship with a ring on her finger.
-She knows he loves her, but she still has that lingering fear none of us will admit to.
+She believes she would finally feel 100% secure in her relationship with a ring on her finger.
+She knows he loves her, but she still has that lingering fear and doubt.

 That fear is, “I am wasting my time because he does not want to be with me forever.”

 What about the fact that he is obviously crazy about her, they live together, they parent his kids together and have an amazing sex life?